evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

   -  **Complex Solution** : Solutions that involve the imaginary unit $i$ (i.e., the square root of a negative number).
 These always occur in **conjugate pairs** ($a+bi$ and $a-bi$).
 - When plugging in your values, pay attention to the signs, very important, '-b' subtracting a negative is a positive, if you have a subtraction in the standard form equation, that is also a negative.
 - Whether you use *Factoring* or *The Quadratic Formula* or *Completing the Square* you will get the same result
+- if you are missing your 'bx' or 'c' term, it can just be '0' the only term that can not be '0' is 'a'
 ### 🧠 Derivation of the Quadratic Formula (Using Completing the Square)

 The goal is to solve the generic standard form equation for $x$: